qzp2018/X-RefSeg3D/README.md

                 |--bert-000000064.pth
 ```
 ## 5. Training and Validation
-We pre-save the visual features extracted from each scene, resulting in significant time savings.
+We pre-save the visual features of validation, resulting in significant time savings.
 Additionally, we concurrently perform both training and validation steps.
 For example, we pre-save the visual features in GRU mode.
 ```
 cd GRU/
 python feat_save.py
 ```
+Then the visual features for validation are saved.

 Train the referring model with GRU encoder.
 ```
 cd GRU/